Goliath (film)

 Goliath is a 2019 Canadian drama film written, directed, and produced by Luke Villemaire.
 It stars Jessica Sipos, Michelle Mylett, Jon Cor, and Shannon Kook.
 Sipos plays Robin Walker, who has to confront her harsh family when she returns home for the funeral of her father.

+Goliath premiered at the Forest City Film Festival in October 2019 and was released on video on demand in February 2023.

+Plot

+When Robin Walker (played by Jessica Sipos) returns to her small hometown for her father's funeral, she is forced to confront not only the strained relationships she left behind but also the personal struggles she had hoped to escape.
+Amid the grief and unresolved tensions, a deeply unsettling family secret emerges, one with the potential to unravel the delicate bonds still holding her family together.

+Cast

+Production

 Villemaire conceived the film while he was a student at Ryerson University.
 More than $50,000 was raised through crowdfunding for the film.
 Filming took place in Quinte West, Ontario, in 2016.
-Goliath premiered at the Forest City Film Festival in October 2019 and was released on video on demand in February 2023.

-Cast
+Villemaire described the experience of making Goliath as "the ultimate film school," noting the challenges and the "trial by fire" approach many first-time filmmakers endure.

 Reception

 Bradley Gibson of Film Threat gave the film a 7 out of 10, writing, "Villemaire’s film would feel like a retread of the familiar prodigal child trope that pops up more often than it should if not for the strength of the performances.
 Sipos inhabits Robin artfully.
 In fact, all the roles are played with raw authenticity.
 Also, the cinematography and music production values are high, and the lighting stands out.
 There are many beautiful shots of the landscape and the water."